27 Jun What Position Should I Be Sleeping In To Best Benefit Me?

 Do you wake up with pain from sleeping wrong?
 One of the most frequent complaints chiropractors hear is, “I think I slept wrong and now (fill in the blank) hurts.
 How do you sleep?
 Do you wake up in pain?
 Does your bed partner complain about you tossing and turning all night long?
 What position should I be sleeping in?
 You may be surprised at how good you feel in the morning with a few tweaks to how you sleep.

 One of the best pieces of advice I have is DO NOT, under ANY circumstance sleep on your stomach.
-Eight straight hours of your neck being turned to one side and your lower back arching all night is going to leave you in pain the next morning.
+Eight straight hours of your neck is turned to one side and your lower back arching all night is going to leave you in pain the next morning.
 If you have been sleeping that way your entire life, it is going to take a few weeks of sleepless misery to change your habit, but it will be worth it in the end, stick with it.
 I recommend using a body pillow to start turning yourself over.

 If you are a side sleeper, make sure you have a nice thick pillow supporting your head so that it is in line with the rest of your spine.
 Also, make sure you are not choosing to sleep on an extra firm bed or that will create pressure points on your shoulders and hips.
 Putting a pillow between your knees will also help your lower back be better aligned through the night.

 For my back sleepers, thank you, you are the least likely to have pain from your sleeping position.
-I would recommend getting an orthopedic pillow for your neck that has the lowered area in the middle and roll for your neck to fall over.
+I would recommend getting an orthopaedic pillow for your neck that has the lowered area in the middle and roll for your neck to fall over.
 I would also recommend those of you with lower back pain to put a pillow underneath your knees to provide support for your lower back.